-Writing process: A series of overlapping and recursive processes (e.g., prewriting, drafting, revising, and editing) a writer often moves among when developing a piece of writing.
+Writing process: A series of overlapping and recursive processes (for example, prewriting, drafting, revising, and editing) a writer often moves among when developing a piece of writing.

-Writing task: Assessment item designed to elicit extended written response that can be evaluated using specified criteria.
+Writing task: Assessment item designed to elicit an extended written response that can be evaluated using specified criteria.